PabloUribeB/PabloUribeB.github.io/_pages/about.md

 &nbsp;

 I am a Tobin Center Pre-Doctoral Fellow at Yale University.
-My research focuses on education, health, and development.
+My research agenda focuses on education, health, and development.
+In the past, I worked as a Short-term Consultant for the Development Impact department (DIME) at the World Bank.
+I was also a research assistant at Harvard Kennedy School, the United Nations Development Programme, Colombia's Central Bank, and EAFIT University.

 Here is a copy of my [CV](/files/CV_PabloUribe.pdf).